KPIT-roscore/RosBot/README.md

 # RosBot
-Learning and Fun with ROS Towards Autonomous Driving
+Learning and Fun with ROS Towards Autonomous Driving @ KPIT